✔ No account fees or minimums ✔ Up to 4.20% APY

 Savings accounts come with interest, which is the bank’s way of thanking you for keeping your money with them, where they can use it until you withdraw it.

 Granted, the average savings accounts aren’t currently paying that much interest.
-In March of 2023, the average rate was 0.23%.
+The average rate is 0.45% APY as of October 21, 2024.
 However, if you look into an online savings account, you will likely find a much higher rate.
 Online banks, which don’t have to fund bricks-and-mortar branches, typically pass those savings along to their clients.
-They were paying in the 3.00% to 4.00% or even higher range as of March 2023.
+They may offer a 3.00% APY or even higher.

 That can help your savings along.
-If you have $5,000 in a savings account with a 4.00% annual percentage yield (APY) earning compound interest monthly, that would give you an extra $204 at the end of the year.
-Add $20 per month to the account and let it sit for five years, and you’ll have $7,431.
+If you have $5,000 in a savings account with a 3.00% APY earning compound interest monthly, that would give you an extra $152 at the end of the year.
+Add $20 per month to the account and let it sit for five years, and you’ll have $7,101.
 Nice!
 That’s cash in your account for doing absolutely nothing.

 Reducing Your Taxes